tokio-rs/website/content/docs/going-deeper/multiplex.md

 `[`Sink`]({{< api-url "futures" >}}/sink/trait.Sink.html) where the yielded items are frames.

-We'll implement the same line-based protocol as in the [simple server](TODO) guide, but this time, we will make it multiplexed.
+We'll implement the same line-based protocol as in the [echo server](../../getting-started/simple-server) guide, but this time, we will make it multiplexed.
 The protocol being implemented is a stream of frames, where each frame is:

 * 4 byte header representing the numeric request ID in network byte order
 * Frame payload, a UTF-8 encoded string of arbitrary length, terminated with a